Provider funding 2019 to 2020

 We currently operate a Framework Agreement with a range of non-Hampshire County Council providers.
 We operate Service Level Agreements with a number of Hampshire County Council providers.
 The Adult and Community Learning Strategic Commissioning Plan outlines the requirements and approach of Hampshire County Council to support its strategic and organisational objectives and targets for 2019 to 2020.
 It details the type and extent of ACL activities that Hampshire County Council, in conjunction with its key partners, is seeking to secure for 2019 to 2020.

-Hampshire Futures will provide successful targeted and universal learning opportunities in 2018 to 2019 funding year, with the following outcomes:
+Skills and Participation will provide successful targeted and universal learning opportunities in 2019 to 2020 funding year, with the following outcomes:

 4,485 learners to take part in targeted programmes to support family learning, English and maths skills, digital inclusion, community cohesion, health and wellbeing.